cell-org/tutorial.cell.computer/README.md

 1. **Setup nuron:** Install and setup Nuron, an app that lets you programmatically create and manage Cell NFTs.
 2. **Create tokens:** Learn to use nuron.js to make requests to Nuron to create tokens.
 3. **Manage tokens:** learn how the nuron file system stores and lets you browse and manage tokens.
-4. **Mint tokens:** Learn how to publish the tokens and the built-in minting website, and mint from it./li>
+4. **Mint tokens:** Learn how to publish the tokens and the built-in minting website, and mint from it.

 ---